England. Change location

 This module helps you develop the skills required for the study of history.
 It builds on the reading and writing skills acquired at OU level 1, teaching you how to analyse more complex documents, how to get to grips with historical debates, and to understand why historians differ in their interpretation of the past.
 The module will also guide you through the rich archive of online documents and information, once limited to scholars but now available to all students through The Open University Library.

-Throughout the module, you will have opportunities to practice a number of skills highly valued by employers, such as qualitative analysis and applying evidence from a variety of source material to support arguments and develop lateral thinking.
+Throughout the module, you will have opportunities to practice a number of skills highly valued by employers, such as qualitative analysis and applying evidence from a variety of source materials to support arguments and develop lateral thinking.
 You will also develop skills such as problem- solving, communication, digital and information literacy, self-management and resilience, and global citizenship.

 Teaching and assessment